leanprover-community/mathlib3/docs/tactics.md

 files.
 To keep track of these notes, we use the command `library_note`.
 This makes it easy to retrieve a list of all notes, e.g. for documentation output.

+These notes can be referenced in mathlib with the syntax `Note [note id]`.
+Often, these references will be made in code comments (`--`) that won't be displayed in docs.
+If such a reference is made in a doc string or module doc, it will be linked to the corresponding note in the doc display.

 Syntax:
 ```
 library_note "note id" "note message"